MGDSStudio/Processing_multiplatform_project_template/README.md

 2) Find line: sdk.dir
 3) Change the path to your Android SDK folder
 4) Rebuild the project
+5) Setup JDK.
+You can download the same JDK, that is used in this project or download any JDK.
+The version must be 1.8 or more.

 WHAT SHOULD YOU DO TO LAUNCH THE DESKTOP VERSION: